Apple set to update iPad lineup at Chicago education event

-CHICAGO (Reuters) - Apple Inc on Tuesday was widely expected to announce a lower-priced iPad aimed at helping it grab more of the U.S. educational market.
+CHICAGO (Reuters) - Apple Inc on Tuesday kicked off an event in Chicago where it was widely expected to announce a lower-priced iPad aimed at helping it grab more of the U.S. education market.

-Major technology companies are battling for dominance in U.S. schools, a market seen as important for hooking young consumers.
+Tech companies are battling for dominance in U.S. schools with inexpensive devices and laptops that are geared toward classroom use and seen as a way to hook young consumers.

-Apple in March 2017 lowered the price of its 9.7-inch tablet to $329, the lowest starting price ever for one of its full-sized tablets.
+In March 2017 Apple cut the price of its 9.7-inch tablet to $329, the lowest starting price ever for one of its full-sized tablets.
 But laptops running operating systems by Alphabet Inc’s Google or Microsoft Corp can be had for less than $200.

-Apple’s previous price cutting, along with software changes, have been followed by an improvement in iPad sales.
-Analysts believe the teacher- and student-geared event on Tuesday at Lane Tech College Prep High School will include an update to its iPad lineup, including possibly a lower-priced model.
+Apple hit hard on the education theme on Tuesday, with school bells and announcements over a public address system directing press and teachers into an auditorium at Lane Tech College Prep High School.
+Apple board member and former U.S. Vice President Al Gore mingled with the crowd.

+The Chicago event comes during a spring buying season when many schools are making purchasing decisions for the upcoming school year.

 Apple made up just 17 percent of the K-12 U.S. educational market in the third quarter, according to data from Futuresource Consulting.
 Meanwhile 60 percent of mobile computing shipments to schools ran Google’s Chrome operating system, and 22 percent had Windows.